 Inflation: When you are in an accident, or someone steals your car, you will want your insurer to cater for repairs.
 They must also foot medical bills for injuries or replace your vehicle.
 If the cost of car parts or medical care goes up, insurers will raise premiums to meet the higher claims bill.
 Pricier cars will bring about the same effect.

 How Car Insurance Premiums Are Calculated – Personal Factors

 Personal factors: On top of the above conditions, your status is a significant factor that determines your premiums.
 Your age will play a huge role in your payments.
 A general rule is the older you are, the higher the risk.
 Your insurance history will also give the insurance firm an idea as to how often they can expect claims from you.

-Please complete and send the form on this page to get a FREE car insurance quote
+Please complete and click to submit the form on this page to get a complimentary car insurance quote